-For this surgery, your surgeon makes several small incisions in your abdomen.
-Then he or she inserts long, thin tools, one of which has a small video camera on the end, into the incision.
+For this surgery, your surgeon makes several small cuts (incisions) in the skin over your abdomen (belly).
+Long, thin tools, 1 of which has a small video camera on the end, are put into your body through these incisions.
 This lets the surgeon look at your pancreas and nearby organs.
-He or she can also take biopsy samples to check how far the cancer has spread.
+He or she can also take biopsy samples to see how far the cancer has spread.

 Surgery to try to remove all of the cancer